AbdallahSalah003/Product-preview-card-component/README.md

 - CSS custom properties

 ### What I learned
-Learned to Use Both Flex ANd Grid ANd make the Card Responsive in small screen ONLY
+Learned to Use Both Flex, Grid And make the Card Responsive in small screen ONLY
 ```css
 .container{
     width: 100vw;